 I’m sure you’ve learned this the hard way at some point in your life.
 You’ve failed miserably at something due to your lack of planning.
-But hey, you must fail in order to succeed, am I right?
-As much as some of us hate that saying, it’s true!
+The upside?
 We usually take away a valuable lesson from failure.

 But let’s face it, no one likes to fail.
 So, when we can avoid it, we do at all costs.

 Take, for example, marketing.
 Sometimes you only get one chance to get it right.
 This isn’t always the case, but for good measure, detailed planning becomes very important.
 And that’s where your marketing plan comes in.

 If you’re here, I’m sure you know what marketing is.
 To most, it seems simple, but marketing isn’t all promoting and selling.
 It’s strategic; you need a plan.
 And in order to make that plan, you’ll not only need to understand your business, but also the customers you serve.

 A marketing plan is a document that gives guidelines for an organization’s marketing programs and allocations.
 In this plan the organization lays out its marketing strategy giving a detailed description of what their marketing efforts are and how they’ll carry them out.

 In this article, I’ll cover the details behind an effective marketing plan and share tips for how to start building yours.

 Marketing plans are always prepared for a specific time frame; this is typically for a year’s length.
 But understand that these documents can change along the course of the year.
 Marketing plans are living guides that should both develop and shift as the business grows and changes.

 Considering the bulk of your marketing plan is your marketing strategy, let’s cover why you need a strategy behind your marketing plan in the first place.